HackNC-ChadGPT/chrome-extension-chadGPT/README.md

 ## Inspiration

-When we each asked ChatGPT complex questions when doing our homework, it failed to give consistent responses, resulting in confusion.
-Thus, we wanted a way to know when ChatGPT is confident in the answer provided.
+When we each asked ChatGPT questions when doing our homework, it occasionally provided different people different responses, as if it was unsure.
+Yet, ChatGPT always sounds ever so confident in their responses, resulting in confusion.

+Thus, we wanted a way to know when ChatGPT is actually confident in the answer provided.

 ## What it does